(erroneously : Phoelenoides glycine)

 The body has tufts of bright red hair on the tip of the abdomen, and at the bases of the legs.
 These red hairs project and are visible from above.
 The adults are gregarious, feed on nectar and live for 2-3 weeks.
 They had a characteristic fluttering flight and can ascend to 25 m or more.
 Their overall sex ratio is about 1:1.
 The adult males have anterior brush organs on which are secreted chemicals thought to be pheromones.

 The eggs are a translucent pale cream colour.
-They are laid singly on the undersides of young leaves.
+They are laid singly on leaves or dropped singly on the ground under a vine.
+Each female lays about 1,000 eggs.
 The eggs are spherical domes, slightly ribbed, and have a diameter of about 0.3 mm.
 At 25 deg C, the duration of the egg stage is about 5 days.

 The species occurs over much of Australia, including :